-As proof of concept, we have fully implemented the technical specifications as a single-header template library, meeting the C++20 standard.
-The implementation could be found here.
-The sample code, including the implementation of the motivating examples in later sections, could be found here.
+As proof of concept, we have implemented the technical specifications as a single-header template library, meeting the C++20 standard.
+The implementation, including unit tests, could be found here.

 As we tested, the implementation compiles with the latest releases of gcc, clang and MSVC, as the language standard is set to C++20.
 We did not notice a bug when testing with gcc or MSVC, but clang will fail to compile if the minimum_destructibility is set to constraint_level::trivial in a facade definition.
 The root cause of this failure is that the implementation requires the language feature defined in P0848R3: Conditionally Trivial Special Member Functions, but it has not been implemented in clang, according to its documentation, by the time this paper was written.